Design and Technology

 Arouse curiosity and awareness of the world in which they live through project work in the contexts of the home, school, community, business and industry.

-SUBJECT TEAM: Mr D Gardiner, Mrs L Tomlinson, Mrs C Stevenson
+SUBJECT TEAM: Mr D Gardiner, Miss K Macdonald, Mrs C Stevenson & Mrs H Graham

 Examination Courses Offered

 STUDENTS THAT HAVE GONE ON TO STUDY AT UNIVERSITY